 The rigors of global competition are especially evident in the consumer goods industry and retail.
 Hardly any other sector has undergone a greater increase in product diversification.
 Taking the food industry as an example, milk producers now have more than twice as many products as they did only five years ago.
 Companies are tempted to occupy small niches in order to continue growing.
-The key factor in competitive success is the ability to master this growth in real terms.
+The key factor in competitive success here is the ability to master this growth in real terms.

 The retail sector is experiencing further radical changes.
-Consumers want to use different sales channels from a single supplier in parallel with seamless transitions between in-store, mail order, call center, online, and mobile apps.
+Consumers want to use different sales channels from a single supplier in parallel and with seamless transitions: in-store, mail order, call center, online, and mobile apps.
 This requires realigning the requisite structures.
 Working together with manufacturers and retailers, Porsche Consulting unleashes hidden resources that enable suppliers to concentrate fully on their customers instead of on administrative matters.
 This strengthens their competitive edge – in large part by increasing customer satisfaction.

 - How can we bring our goods to retail shelves quickly and smoothly?

-- How do we design the ideal factories, production processes and distribution networks of the future?
+- How do we design the ideal factories, production processes, and distribution networks of the future?